 The Royal Dames' Mission

-In this effort, the Royal Dames have raised millions of dollars to encourage, aid, enrich and support valuable educational programs and critical cancer research at the Rumbaugh–Goodwin Institute for Cancer Research at Nova Southeastern University.
+Stopping cancer in our lifetime is a commitment we want to see come true.
+To date, the Royal Dames have raised millions of dollars to encourage, aid, enrich and support valuable educational programs and critical cancer research at the Rumbaugh-Goodwin Institute, located in the Center for Collaborative Research at Nova Southeastern University